‘A hell of a bang’: Passenger ferry sinks in Bay of Islands after collision with launch; skipper critically hurt

 The ferry sank about two hours later.

-The launch, a Boston Whaler, appeared to have sustained only minor damage to the bow.
+The launch, a Boston Whaler, appeared to have received only minor damage to the bow.
 Its skipper was uninjured.

 That vessel was escorted to Opua boatyard and placed under police guard.
 It was handed over to Maritime New Zealand investigators about 4pm.